Bishwasz/Neural_Network_From_Scratch/README.md

 Used numpy to create Neural network to identify MNIST handwritted digits.<br/>

 Here are some trials:<br/>
+(Put it on light Mode to see the labels)

 Configuration for the Below Trial trials:<br/>
 Hidden Layers:1<br/>